petervanness/Stock-Growth-Period-Percent/README.md

 CVX	     2	            5	        0.4	           1/1/2015	   5/31/2015	  Month
 ```

-There is no limit on time span, and the code is set up to accommodate days, weeks, months or quarters as the interval
+There is no limit on time span, and the code is set up to accommodate days, weeks, months or quarters as the interval.

 One quirk is that the data won't pull quite right with fewer than two tickers, so to avoid that issue, one must be entered, and it is set to run with the Down Jones industrial average every time.